mfussenegger/nvim-dap-python/README.md

 debugpy/bin/python -m pip install debugpy
 ```

+If you are using [mason.nvim](https://github.com/williamboman/mason.nvim) to
+install `debugpy` with `:MasonInstall debugpy`  you already have a virtualenv
+at under `vim.fn.stdpath('data')` at `mason/packages/debugpy/venv/bin/python`
+that you can use.

 The debugger will automatically pick-up another virtual environment if it is
 activated before neovim is started.